FHA Loans Guide

 Current pay stubs and proof of income

-Information on other outstanding loans
+Information on other outstanding debts

 Having these documents at your side will help you complete your application quickly and accurately.